-- A. Any high school student who meets the eligibility criteria as stipulated in the articulation agreement between the Santa Rosa County School Board and the post-secondary institution presenting the course(s) will be eligible to participate in dual enrollment programs. - B. Dual enrollment courses to be substituted for specific high school courses required for graduation must be acceptable substitutes which meet or exceed the requirements of the Curriculum Framework and Student Performance Standards of the high school course and must be taken in a normal subject area progression. - C. The course number and title used by the post-secondary institution must be used to schedule the student in the school District's records and be reported by the District to the Florida Department of Education. - D. Students will be allowed to earn both high school and college credit for dual enrollment courses in accordance with the Articulation Agreements between the Santa Rosa County District School Board and post-secondary institutions in compliance with Florida Board of Education Rule.
-Students enrolled in career and technical education programs at Locklin Tech and meeting eligibility criteria will be enrolled in a post-secondary course number earning hours towards a Postsecondary Certificate of Completion as well as high school credit. - E. Instructional material assigned for use within dual enrollment courses shall be made available to these students free of charge.
+A. Any high school student who meets the eligibility criteria as stipulated in the articulation agreement between the Santa Rosa County School Board and the post-secondary institution presenting the course(s) will be eligible to participate in dual enrollment programs.

+- B. Dual enrollment courses to be substituted for specific high school courses required for graduation must be acceptable substitutes which meet or exceed the requirements of the Curriculum Framework and Student Performance Standards of the high school course and must be taken in a normal subject area progression. - C. The course number and title used by the post-secondary institution must be used to schedule the student in the school District's records and be reported by the District to the Florida Department of Education. - D. Students will be allowed to earn both high school and college credit for dual enrollment courses in accordance with the Articulation Agreements between the Santa Rosa County District School Board and post-secondary institutions in compliance with Florida Board of Education Rule.
+Students enrolled in career and technical education programs at Locklin Technical Center and meeting eligibility criteria will be enrolled in a post-secondary course number earning hours towards a Certificate of Completion as well as high school credit. - E. Instructional material assigned for use within dual enrollment courses shall be made available to these students free of charge.
 Students enrolled in post-secondary instruction not to be used for credit towards a high school diploma shall be required to assume the cost of instructional materials. - F. The Dual Enrollment Articulation Agreement will serve as a means for students to increase the depth of study and shorten the time necessary for a student to complete the requirements associated with a degree.
-This agreement was developed by an articulation committee established by the Superintendent of Schools and the President of the Community College and shall address the following items: - Ratification; - Courses and programs available for dual enrollment students; - Instructional responsibilities regarding student screening prior to enrollment; - Responsibility for providing student transportation; and
+This agreement was developed by an articulation committee established by the Superintendent of Schools and the President of the Community College and shall address the following items: - Ratification; - Courses and programs available for dual enrollment students; - Instructional responsibilities regarding student screening prior to enrollment; - Responsibility for providing student transportation; and - Conversion of college credits to high school credits. - G. Full-time Dual Enrollment students are expected to enroll in four (4) college courses each semester. - H. A student who qualifies as full-time as indicated by G above, and is involved with an extracurricular activity, may enroll in a co-curricular course taking place on campus if it is connected to the extracurricular activity. - I. A student that is not considered full time Dual Enrollment by G above, must also take course work as indicated below: - a) Three (3) Off-Campus Dual Enrollment Courses & 1 or 2 On-Campus courses (minimum 3 HS credits) - b) Two (2) Off-Campus Dual Enrollment Courses & 2 or 3 On-Campus courses (minimum of 3 HS credits) - c) One (1) Off-Campus Dual Enrollment Courses & 3 or 4 On-Campus courses (minimum of 3 HS credits)

-- Conversion of college credits to high school credits. - G. Full-time Dual Enrollment students are expected to enroll in four (4) college courses each semester. - H. A student who qualifies as full-time as indicated by G above, and is involved with an extracurricular activity, may enroll in a co-curricular course taking place on campus if it is connected to the extracurricular activity. - I. Student eligibility requirements for initial enrollment in college credit dual enrollment courses must include a 3.0 unweighted high school grade point average, and the minimum score on a common placement test adopted by the State Board of Education (P.E.R.T. or CPT).
+\\Students are allowed release time to attend Off-Campus Dual Enrollment courses in accordance with the schedule above.

+J. Student eligibility requirements for initial enrollment in college credit dual enrollment courses must include a 3.0 unweighted high school grade point average, and the minimum score on a common placement test adopted by the State Board of Education.
 Student eligibility for continued enrollment in college credit dual enrollment courses must include the maintenance of a 3.0 unweighted high school grade point average and the minimum postsecondary grade point average established by the postsecondary institution.